aiformankind/wildfire-smoke-dataset/README.md

 1. [Bounding Box Annotated Wildfire Smoke Dataset (Pascal VOC annotation format) Version 1.0](https://drive.google.com/file/d/1sEB77bfp2yMkgsSW9703vwDHol_cK6D5/view?usp=sharing) for smoke detection.
 Thank you our founder [Wei Shung Chung](https://www.linkedin.com/in/wei-shung-chung-01326a7/) in creating this first set of bounding boxes.
 In total, 744 bounding box annotated images are created.

-2. [Bounding Box Annotated Wildfire Smoke Dataset (Pascal VOC annotation format) Version 2.0](https://drive.google.com/drive/folders/1IKXN2-hxTrEQsIIKOxiUAuLgoxubA9Wq?usp=sharing) This is the latest annotated images we created with the help of our volunteers.
+2. [Bounding Box Annotated Wildfire Smoke Dataset (Pascal VOC annotation format) Version 2.0](https://drive.google.com/drive/folders/1IKXN2-hxTrEQsIIKOxiUAuLgoxubA9Wq?usp=sharing) This is the latest annotated images we created with the help of **our volunteers**.
 It has 2192 annotated images.

 **Please give credits to AI For Mankind and HPWREN when using these bounding box annotated smoke datasets.
 The bounding box annotated smoke datasets are licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).**